 Tucker Carlson Tonight features powerful analysis and spirited debates with guests from across the political and cultural spectrum.
 Carlson brings his signature style to tackle issues largely uncovered by the media in every corner of the United States, challenging political correctness with a "Campus Craziness" segment and tackling media bias and outrage during "TwitterStorm."

 Since 2012, Carlson acted as a co-host of FOX & Friends Weekend (weekends 6-10AM/ET), until taking on his current role.

 While at FNC, Carlson has provided analysis for America's Election Headquarters on primary and caucus nights, including the 2016 and 2012 presidential elections, as well as the 2014 midterm election.
 He also produced an FNC special, "Fighting for Our Children's Minds," in 2010.

-Prior to FNC, Carlson hosted, Tucker, on MSNBC from 2005-2008 and PBS' Tucker Carlson: Unfiltered.
-He joined CNN in 2000 as its youngest anchor ever co-hosting The Spin Room and went on to become co-host of CNN's Crossfire until its cancellation in 2005.
+Prior to FNC, Carlson hosted Tucker on MSNBC from 2005-2008 and PBS' Tucker Carlson: Unfiltered.
+He joined CNN in 2000 as its youngest anchor ever co-hosting The Spin Room and went on to become co-host of CNN's Crossfire until its 2005 cancellation.
 In 2003, he wrote an autobiography about his cable news experience titled "Politicians, Partisans and Parasites: My Adventures in Cable News."
-Additionally, Carlson serves as editor-in-chief of The Daily Caller, a political news website he launched in 2010.
+Additionally, Carlson founded and acted as editor-in-chief of The Daily Caller, a political news website he launched in 2010.

 Carlson graduated with a B.A. in history from Trinity College.